prince-dsd/personal-website/src/content/home/projects/github-analyzer/index.md

     - Chart.js
 ---

-A stylish web-app that analyzes your GitHub profile and repos.
+A modern-insight based web-application that analyzes GitHub profile and repos for users.

-Profile data fetched from the GitHub API is used to generate charts using Chart.js which makes it easy to see stats such as your most starred repos.
+Profile data fetched from the GitHub API is utilised to produce charts using Chart.js which makes it easy to see profile stats.